 The portion of the Mule Mountains south of Highway 80 between Bisbee and Douglas, called the ”Mule Tails”, has access points along Highway 80 in Mule Gulch, milepost 350, and the Warren Road east of Bisbee.
 Take the Warren Road toward Bisbee Junction and on south, southeast to the Border Road where several access roads into the area exist.
 Also, access from the Paul Spur/Border Road on Highway 80, toward Douglas exists as well.
 Be aware of recent landowner changes along the Boarder Rd. in the Christensen Canyon area.
-Signs have been posted on private property on the Christensen Ranch.
+No trespass/ hunting signs have been posted on private property on the Christensen Ranch.

 The Dragoon Mountains are part of the Coronado National Forest and can be accessed from the north at Dragoon.
 The Old Ranch Road in Dragoon, AZ accesses Jordan Canyon.
 Four Canyon is inaccessible through private property at the Fourr Ranch Headquarters located at the end of Old Ranch Rd.
 Lizard Lane provides access on the north end of the Dragoons.
 Access along the east side of the Mountain exists at the Golden Rule Road, off the Dragoon Road.
 This road travels south along the east side of the mountain to Cochise Stronghold Road.
 Other access points exist off the Pearce Road and Middle-March Road.
 Access is open along the west side of the mountain, into Henry Canyon, Slavin Canyon, and the West Stronghold Canyon.
 Access to the west side of the mountain, south of the Middle-March Road can also be accessed by traveling northeast on the Bennett Ranch road east of Tombstone off the Gleason Road.
 This road travels toward the mountain, to Henry Canyon, and eventually connects to the Middle-March Road pending passable road conditions.
 The road crosses private property and is considered critical access.
 The Bennett Ranch has sportsmen respect signs posted.
 Access across private property from Highway 80 and Curtis Flats Road junction, east across the Dragoon Mountain Ranch to Lower Slavin Canyon on the Coronado National Forest has been lost due to development.
 The Dragoon Mountain Ranch property boundary is posted “no trespassing”.
 A map of the area can be obtained at a Forest Service Office or map store.